Godzilla 2000: Plot

 Godzilla arrives and again battles the UFO.
-However, Godzilla is subdued by the UFO's assault, and the UFO absorbs some of Godzilla's DNA, which the aliens use to reform themselves outside the spaceship as the gigantic Millennian.
-However, the Millennian is unable to control Godzilla's genetic information in the DNA and mutates into a horrible monster named Orga.
+However, he is subdued by the UFO's assault, and the UFO absorbs some of Godzilla's DNA, which the extraterrestrias use to reform themselves outside the spaceship as the gigantic Millennian.
+However, the Millennian is unable to control Godzilla's genetic information in the DNA and mutates into a deformed creature named Orga.
 Godzilla recovers and brings down the UFO before fighting Orga, but Orga, having absorbed the regenerative properties of Godzilla's DNA, is highly resistant to injury.
 Orga retaliates and extracts more of Godzilla's DNA to become a perfect clone.
 Godzilla breaks free and sets Orga ablaze with his atomic breath attack, but Orga re-emerges and attempts to swallow Godzilla whole.
 As Orga begins to transform, Godzilla charges a nuclear pulse and unleashes it, vaporizing Orga's entire upper body and killing it.

-Mitsuo Katagiri, head of CCI, dies when Godzilla partially destroys the roof of the building where he, Shinoda, and the authorities were observing the battle.
-Those remaining on the roof reminisce on how Godzilla was wrought by human ambition, prompting Shinoda to suggest that "Godzilla exists in us", as Godzilla begins rampaging through Tokyo.
+As Godzilla approaches the observing humans, Mitsuo Katagiri, head of CCI, refuses to back down and chooses to confront Godzilla, and is killed when Godzilla partially destroys the roof of the building where he, Shinoda, and the authorities were observing the battle.
+Those remaining on the roof reminisce on how Godzilla was wrought by human ambition, prompting Shinoda to suggest that Godzilla exists in them, as Godzilla begins rampaging through Tokyo and destroys the city with his atomic breath attack.